MahmoudAli01155/MahmoudAli01155/README.md

 # Hello! 👋
-I'm Mahmoud Ali, a passionate Front-End Developer.
+I'm Mahmoud Ali, a passionate Django Developer, .NET Developer and Data Analysis.
 I love building web applications and exploring new technologies.

 **MahmoudAli01155/MahmoudAli01155** is a ✨ _special_ ✨.